Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 Buttons can vary widely in design and solutions can be very creative.
 What is presented here is a good starting place for a wide variety of buttons:

-- Display block or inline block - buttons will almost alwasy display as a block
+- Display block or inline-block - buttons will almost always display as a block
 - Padding - Add space around the text content of the button.
 This usually better than setting the width and height but you might do that if you wanted your buttons to be a specific size.
 - Border - Buttons often have a border, but not always!
 You can also set the border on any of the sides.
-For example you migth have a border only on the left or bottom, or have borders on the left and rightor top and bottom.
+For example, you might have a border only on the left or bottom, or have borders on the left and right or top and bottom.
-- Background color - Give the button a background color to make it pop out and look clickable!
+- Background color - Give the button background color to make it pop out and look clickable!

 ## Float

 Float is a property used to wrap text around an image.
-A floated element moves all the way to the left or the right and everything else tries to wrap a around it.
+A floated element moves to the left or the right and everything else tries to wrap around it.

-Try this, here image each of the links on the Zen Garden page were an image.
+Try this, here image each of the links on the Zen Garden page was an image.

 ```CSS
 a {